 After the animal is trapped, it should be humanely euthanized or released elsewhere on the landowner's property.
 Since woodchucks are considered a potential rabies vector, the Game Commission does not allow them to be relocated to other properties.

 Woodchucks can be legally shot anytime of the year if they are damaging property.
 There is no bag limit on woodchucks, but hunters must possess a valid Pennsylvania hunting license.
 If shooting can be accomplished safely, landowners and/or hunters can either reduce woodchuck populations or maintain a low population of woodchucks where necessary.
 Landowners and hunters should agree on hunting arrangements prior to initiating any shooting activities.
 Shooting also can be used as a follow-up to other control activities.

-This publication was prepared by Shannon N. Thurston, assistant wildlife extension specialist; Margaret C. Brittingham, associate professor of wildlife resources; and Lisa M. Williams-Whitmer, assistant wildlife extension specialist.
+This publication was prepared by Shannon N. Thurston, assistant wildlife extension specialist; Margaret C. Brittingham, professor of wildlife resources; and Lisa M. Williams-Whitmer, former assistant wildlife extension specialist.

 Portions of this fact sheet were adapted from Prevention and Control of Wildlife Damage, a two-volume manual edited by Scott E. Hygnstrom, Robert M. Timm, and Gary E. Larson and published by the University of Nebraska’s Cooperative Extension Division, USDA APHIS-ADC, and the Great Plains Agricultural Council’s Wildlife Committee.
 Partial funding for this fact sheet was provided by the Wild Resource Conservation Fund.